TeneoNewsSEED Madagascar renovates primary school in South East Madagascar with £15,000 ($20,000) investment from Teneo

-Theale, UK, and Dulles, USA – October 16, 2018: Sustainable development charity SEED Madagascar has unveiled a newly-renovated primary school in Manambaro, situated in the Anosy region in the south east of Madagascar, thanks to 50% funding of the £30,000 ($40,000) project by Teneo, a specialist integrator of next-generation technology.
+Theale, UK, and Dulles, USA – October 16, 2018: Sustainable development charity SEED Madagascar has unveiled a newly-renovated primary school in Manambaro, situated in the Anosy region in the south east of Madagascar, thanks to 50% funding of the £30,000 ($40,000) project by Teneo, the Work From Anywhere IT services company.

 Madagascar is one of the world’s poorest nations with 92 percent of its estimated 23 million people living below the international poverty line.
 Poverty contributes to high drop-out rates in schools, as many families cannot afford it.
 Local children will now have the opportunity to receive regular teaching with the provision of new, dedicated classroom space, giving children of primary ages a better education and a higher chance of escaping poverty.